 12. Spending an entire day in the meadows of Bedni

 Need I say anything about the meadows of Bedni?
 They are few of the most renowned alpine meadows of our country!
 With the entire west face of Mt Trishul jutting right out of the meadows, trekkers are usually zapped by the views.

 Bedni Bugyal is not only about the meadows, but also about visiting Bedni Kund.
-With Mt Trishul and Mt Nanda Ghunti reflected in the waters of the Kund, it makes for a near-spiritual experience for most trekkers.
+Most trekkers see it during summer or autumn when it’s not frozen.
+But witnessing the lake in its frozen form, with Mt.
+Trishul and Mt.
+Nanda Ghunti rising in the backdrop is rare.
+It makes for a near-spiritual experience for most trekkers.

 14. Experiencing sunset over Mt Trishul and Mt Nanda Ghunti from Bedni Top